Tranchet axe

 Archeologists have unearthed these axes from various time periods in excavation sites on many continents.
 They have been found in some Acheulean assemblages as well as in Mesolithic flaked stone industries.
 Archeologists have also excavated tranchet axes from Central American sites, including the Mayan site of Cohla, Belize.
-An archeologist working in the Solomon Islands believes that tranchet axes have been used as adze-heads until recent times.
+An archeologist working in the Solomon Islands believes that tranchet axes have been used there as adze-heads until recent times.

 The axes were typically made from hard stones like flint, chert, agate or other types of rock that could hold a sharp edge when struck.

 Archeologists believe that the axe’s principal use was as an adze; that is, as a tool whose cutting edge is perpendicular to the handle, not parallel.
 Tranchet axes would have been used primarily for cutting, chopping, and shaping wood while building shelters, making dugout canoes, and crafting tools and weapons.
 The tranchet axe might have been used to fell lighter timber or for coppicing.